meganrashid/sqlite_to_analysis_app/README.md

 ## Inspect the data
 You can follow my thought process and steps to clean the data in the data\database_check.ipynb notebook.

+## Task 1: SQL Queries
+This is done while running generate_reports.py.
+Results of queries are saved to Excel files under the output folder.

+## Task 2: Data Integration and Database Insertion
+I rename columns, add indexes, create a new table CompanyMerged and insert results of query into that table in clean_data.py.

+## Task 3: EDA
+You can follow my development process in eda\eda.ipynb.
+The application executes the EDA in eda_analysis.py.